-The task of the Board of Directors is to manage the company's affairs on behalf of the shareholders.
-The Board members are elected by the shareholders at the Annual General Meeting for the period up until the next AGM.
-According to the Articles of Association, H&M's Board is to consist of at least three but no more than twelve members elected by the AGM and no more than the same number of deputies.
-The Annual General Meeting determines the number of Board members.
+The task of the board of directors is to manage the company's affairs on behalf of the shareholders.
+The board members are elected by the shareholders at the annual general meeting for the period up until the next AGM.
+According to H&M's articles of association, the board is to consist of at least three but no more than twelve members elected by the AGM and no more than the same number of deputies.
+The annual general meeting determines the number of board members.

-In addition to laws and recommendations, H&M's Board work is regulated by the Board's work plan which contains rules on the distribution of work between the Board, its committees and the Managing Director, financial reporting, investments and financing.
-The work plan, which also includes a work plan for the Auditing Committee, is updated when needed but is established at least once a year.
+In addition to laws and recommendations, H&M's board work is regulated by the board's work plan which contains rules on the distribution of work between the board, its committees and the CEO, financial reporting, investments and financing.
+The work plan, which also includes a work plan for the auditing committee, is updated when needed but is established at least once a year.